niplav/site/masturbation_and_attractiveness.md

 towards NoFap (pheromones and microexpressions), while the others are dependent on being a NoFap enthusiast.

-Given these claims, it should be possible to broadly test the claims made by members of the NoFap community.
+Given these claims, it should be possible to at least somewhat test the claims made by members of the NoFap community.

 Method
 ------